JamrsGab0629/CLIPS/README.md

 ## 1. Questions to the Expert

-To gather the knowledge needed for this system, we plan to interview an IT professional using the following questions:

 1. What kind of data do you usually handle at work? (like files, database records, logs)
 2. How do you decide where to put or how to categorize new data that comes in?